 What spark of art yonder lies?

-It's when I'm among the hills, valleys, cliffs, meadows, and moorland that ideas for landscape art come, often unbidden.
+It's among the hills, valleys, cliffs, meadows, and moorland, that landscape art ideas shimmer.

 A landscape whispers shouts 'paint me!'